Perspective | The 5 worst Super Bowl commercials, from Dolly Parton’s betrayal to that awkward Oatly jingle

 Shift4Shop

 There have been many times this year when we, like many people, wished we could leave this cursed planet behind.
 So it was a surprise to see that Shift4Shop — a platform for building e-commerce stores — was planning to help people make that dream come true.
 In its Super Bowl commercial, the company launched a contest to send normal people to space.
-Ha ha, what could possibly go wrong?
-The commercial is scant on details, so when we went to the website, we learned that you have to 1) Launch an e-commerce business using their platform, then 2) Make a video about why the normal people want to go to space, and 3) Be judged by a panel of celebrities (undoubtedly the consummate authorities on who is fit for a mission to space).
+Ha-ha, what could possibly go wrong?
+The commercial is scant on details, so when we went to the website, we learned that you have to (1) launch an e-commerce business using their platform, then (2) make a video about why the normal people want to go to space, and (3) be judged by a panel of celebrities (undoubtedly the consummate authorities on who is fit for a mission to space).
 But our question remains: How can a commercial about going to space — literally, outer space!
 For normals! — be so boring?

 Ford